himmAllRight/himmAllRight-source/content/post/emacs-update-evil-usepackage.md

 +++

-After switching to [Spacemacs](http://spacemacs.org) for the last year or two, it's about time to back and pull togeather *my own* emacs configuration again.
+After switching to [Spacemacs](http://spacemacs.org) for the last year or two, it's about time to back and pull together *my own* emacs configuration again.
 However, spacemacs has shown me several packages that I want to incorporate into my new emacs setup.
 Rather than resurrect and Frankenstein the changes into my old `.emacs`